Learn about the possession of a .50 BMG in California here.

 - Jail time of up to one year

 However, misdemeanor charges are not always used.
 In some cases, the prosecution will treat a PC 30610 offense as an infraction.
 Infractions are less serious than misdemeanors.
-An infraction charge will only lead to fines of up to $500.
+An infraction charge will only lead to fines of up to $500, and you will not face any jail time.

 Individuals can face an infraction charge only in specific circumstances.
 Infraction charges are only used for a first-time PC 30610 offense.
-Additionally, individuals only face infraction charges if they have possession of no more than two firearms.
-Furthermore, the court only treats PC 30610 violations as an infraction if an individual lawfully had possession of a .50 BMG before 2005.
+Additionally, individuals only face this charge if they have possession of no more than two firearms.
+Furthermore, the court only treats PC 30610 violations as an infraction if an individual lawfully possessed a .50 BMG before 2005.

 Reach out to a weapons charges lawyer in Los Angeles if you have questions about infraction and misdemeanor charges.
-Just call (310) 997-4688 to start working with a member of our team at the Simmrin Law Group.
+Just call us to start working with a member of our team at the Simmrin Law Group.

 Charges Like Possession of a .50 BMG